 Our current IRS 990-N form can be found by clicking 1.17.22Form990-Ne-postcardview.pdf

 MARYLAND LYNCHING TRUTH AND RECONCILIATION COMMISSION

 On April 18, 2019, Governor Hogan signed legislation HB307 which created the Maryland Lynching Truth and Reconciliation Commission.
 That Commission is made up of appointed men and women who will serve a 3 year term.
 The Commission meets once per month (public can participate) to discuss various aspects of the Commission’s duties.
 They are going to conduct public hearings in the jurisdictions where lynchings are known to have occurred, and submit an interim and final report regarding Maryland lynchings at the conclusion of their tenure.
-The hearing concerning Howard County is tentatively scheduled for January 2022.
+The hearing concerning Howard County is tentatively scheduled for some time in mid to late 2022.